jpowerj/dsps/ch04/04-07-conditional-exp.md

 Var(Y ) − E[Var(Y |X)].
 (4.7.8)

 This reduction provides a measure of the usefulness of X in predicting Y .
-It is shown in Exercise 11 at the end of this section that this reduction can also be expressed as $\text{Var}[\mathbb{E}[Y \mid X]]$.
+It is shown in @exr-4-7-11 at the end of this section that this reduction can also be expressed as $\text{Var}[\mathbb{E}[Y \mid X]]$.

+It is important to distinguish carefully between the overall M.S.E., which is

+E[Var(Y |X)],

+and the M.S.E. of the particular prediction to be made when X = x, which is

+Var(Y |x).

+Before the value of X has been observed, the appropriate value for the M.S.E. of the complete process of observing X and then predicting Y is
+E[Var(Y |X)].

-It is important to distinguish carefully between the overall M.S.E., which is E[Var(Y |X)], and the M.S.E. of the particular prediction to be made when X = x, which is Var(Y |x).
-Before the value of X has been observed, the appropriate value for the M.S.E. of the complete process of observing X and then predicting Y is E[Var(Y |X)].
-After a particular value x of X has been observed and the prediction E(Y|x) has been made, the appropriate measure of the M.S.E. of this prediction is Var(Y |x).
-A useful relationship between these values is given in the following result, whose proof is left to Exercise 11.
+After a particular value x of X has been observed and the prediction E(Y|x) has been made, the appropriate measure of the M.S.E. of this prediction is

+Var(Y |x).

+A useful relationship between these values is given in the following result, whose proof is left to @exr-4-7-11.

 ## Theorem 4.7.4: Law of Total Probability for Variances